-This Dwolla Platform Agreement is effective for you if you signed up for the Dwolla Platform Services on September 15, 2020 or later, or have provided written acceptance of this version to Dwolla.
+This Dwolla Platform Agreement will be effective on January 1, 2023, or if you have provided written acceptance of this version to Dwolla.

 This Dwolla Platform Agreement (“Agreement”) is a legally binding agreement between you and Dwolla, Inc. (“Dwolla”) and applies to your use of the Dwolla Platform Services, as defined in this Agreement.

 It is important that you read and understand this Agreement as it governs your use of the Dwolla Platform Services.
 You represent and warrant that you have the authority to accept this Agreement on behalf of the legal entity you have registered at www.dwolla.com (“you”, “your” throughout this Agreement) and to provide any information that you share with Dwolla.
 By indicating your acceptance of this Agreement or by executing an order form (“Order Form”) or other agreement that references this Agreement, you agree to be bound by this Agreement.
 If you do not accept this Agreement, you must not access or use the Dwolla Platform Services.